erantapaa/haskellnews-hdiff/README.md

-The Haskell News page with hdiff links
+A mash-up of Haskell News and Luite Stegeman's hdiff site.

 Synopsis
 ===